Mount Tomah

 Mount Tomah is best known as home to the Blue Mountains Botanic Garden, a 28-hectare cool-climate garden that is the highest botanic garden in the Southern Hemisphere and the only one in Australia located within a UNESCO World Heritage Area.
 The garden features rare and exotic southern hemisphere plants, remnant rainforest, basalt cap forests, and stunning panoramic views, drawing visitors from across the region.
 Residents enjoy a genuinely rural bush lifestyle surrounded by the World Heritage-listed Greater Blue Mountains landscape, with the fruit-growing villages of Bilpin and Berambing nearby along the Bells Line of Road.
 Access to urban services requires travel to Richmond or Katoomba, making a private vehicle essential for day-to-day life.

-Mount Tomah falls under postcode 2758 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Hawkesbury electorate.
+Mount Tomah falls under postcode 2758 and is governed by the Blue Mountains Council (Local Government Area).
+For federal elections, residents vote in the electorate of Macquarie, while state elections fall under the Hawkesbury electorate.

 📍 Location